 - Seven-building ventilation system for the tunnels—one of the largest such system in the world.

-- Up to 74 percent decrease in travel times from the I-90/I-93 interchange to Logan International airport.
+- 74 percent decrease in peak period travel times from the I-90/I-93 interchange to Logan International airport.

-- 12 percent citywide drop in carbon monoxide levels citywide, because of the new highway system— keeping traffic moving, reduces emissions significantly.
+- 12 percent drop in carbon monoxide levels citywide because the new highway system keeps traffic moving, reducing emissions significantly.

 Keeping the city open during construction

+Completing this project in the middle of Boston without crippling the city was an incredible challenge—one that our Bechtel team lives for.
 Boston had a world-class traffic problem.
 The elevated six-lane highway called the Central Artery, which ran through the center of downtown, was carrying upwards of 200,000 vehicles a day by the early 1990s, making it one of the most congested highways in the United States.
-Traffic crawled for more than 10 hours each day and the accident rate on the deteriorating elevated highway was four times the national average for urban Interstates.
+Traffic crawled for more than 10 hours each day and the accident rate on the deteriorating elevated highway was four times the national average for urban interstates.
 The same problem plagued the two tunnels under Boston Harbor between downtown Boston and East Boston/Logan Airport.

-Work of this magnitude and duration had never been attempted in the heart of an urban area.
-To keep it on track it project planners worked with environmental and other oversight and permitting agencies, community groups, businesses, and political leaders in order to create consensus on how the project would be built.
+Work of this magnitude and project duration had never been attempted in the heart of an urban area.
+To keep it on track, Bechtel project planners worked with environmental and other oversight and permitting agencies, community groups, businesses, and political leaders to create consensus on how the project would be built.

-Traffic wasn't the only problem that the old Central Artery caused in Boston.
-The elevated highway (which displaced 20,000 residents when it was built) also cut off Boston's North End and Waterfront neighborhoods from downtown, limiting these areas' ability to participate in the city's economic life.
-The project reconnected neighborhoods severed by the old elevated highway and improved the quality of life in the city beyond the limited confines of the new expressway.
+Before the new Central Artery Tunnel was built, Boston’s previous elevated highway (which displaced 20,000 residents when it was built) caused traffic issues and cut off Boston's North End and Waterfront neighborhoods from downtown, limiting these areas' ability to participate in the city's economic life.
+As part of our work on the Central Artery Tunnel, we reconnected these neighborhoods, improving the quality of life in the city beyond the limited confines of the new expressway.

 A Boston monument